aarongable/draft-acme-ari/draft-ietf-acme-ari.md

 The path component is a unique identifier for the certificate in question.
 The unique identifier is constructed by concatenating the base64url-encoding [@!RFC4648] of the `keyIdentifier` field of the certificate's Authority Key Identifier (AKI) [@!RFC5280] extension, a literal period, and the base64url-encoding of the DER-encoded Serial Number field (without the tag and length bytes).
 All trailing "`=`" characters MUST be stripped from both parts of the unique identifier.

-Thus the full request url is constructed as follows (split onto multiple lines for readability), where the "`||`" operator indicates string concatenation and the renewalInfo url is taken from the Directory object:
+Thus the full request URL is constructed as follows (split onto multiple lines for readability), where the "`||`" operator indicates string concatenation and the renewalInfo URL is taken from the Directory object:

 ~~~ text
 url = renewalInfo || '/' ||